sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 For its installation, I suggest you go through this method of the official documentation: https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl

 {{% warning %}}
-**Warning**: be sure to select version 1.11.1 so that you do not have a bad surprise in the rest of this article.
+**Warning**: be sure to select version 1.11.1 so that you do not have a bad surprise in the remainder of this article.
 {{% /warning %}}

-Once installed, you can launch it to check that it works and you realize the various commands it offers:
+Once installed, you can launch it to check that it works and to see the various commands it offers:

 ```shell
 $ kubectl